-This report provides the results of the eighteenth annual wheat crop quality survey performed by the Southern African Grain Laboratory NPC (SAGL).
+This report provides the results of the nineteenth annual wheat crop quality survey performed by the Southern African Grain Laboratory NPC (SAGL).
 SAGL was established in 1997 on request of the Grain Industry.
-SAGL is an ISO 17025 accredited testing laboratory and participates in one national and sixteen international proficiency testing schemes as part of our ongoing quality assurance procedures to demonstrate technical competency and international comparability.
+SAGL is an ISO 17025 accredited testing laboratory and participates in a number of proficiency testing schemes, both nationally and internationally as part of our ongoing quality assurance procedures to demonstrate technical competency and international comparability.